zivhd/MacroMonitor/README.md

-# MacroTracker by Ziv and Seifer
+# MacroMonitor by Ziv and Seifer

-- Made for Mobile Development Course
+- An app that helps you monitor your meal/macronutrients.

+  - Share your meals/analytics

   - Make alarms that tracks your meals and macronutrients.

-Forces you to track and finish your meals through an annoying alarm that can only be disabled through a random qr code challenge.
-Has analytics that show your macronutrients consumption per week as well as the ability to share your progress and meals through social media.
+  - Force yourself to 'get' to your meal by having a QR code challenge to stop that annoying alarm!

 - Make sure to edit your local.properties when first running the project